joanna2028/PLANETARY-DAO/README.md

 Bitcoin

-Planet Earth DAO  and its respective protocols,
+Planetary DAO  and its respective protocols,

 Global Taxation Protocol